User journey orchestration

 Progressive profiling

 Progressive profiling enhances a user's experience by collecting just enough data, just in time to ease their purchase of multiple products.
+Over time, you build up on the data you collect about a consumer without the process being invasive, keeping it straightforward and frictionless.

 -